tonai/react-per-form/doc/docs/guides/04-submit-and-reset.md

 :::tip

-You can also pass an `IFormValues` object parameter to the reset function to programmatically reset the form to specific values.
+You can also pass an object parameter to the reset function to programmatically reset the form to specific values.

 :::